How to Dry Shoes After Washing without Damaging Them

 Step 4: Close the box tightly and wait for 2 hours

-Allow the box to sit still for two hours as the rice grains absorb moisture from the shoes.
+Let it remain there for two hours for the rice grains to soak up moisture from the shoes.
 After 2 hours, check them out.
-If they are still damp, give them more time.
-Replace the rice with a new batch of dry grains in the box to reduce the drying time.
+If they are still damp, then simply wait more time will be needed to dry all the components completely.
+Pour out the rice in the box and replace it with a new portion of dried grains to decrease the drying time.

 Method 3: Using a Fan